Skip to main content

 What is it like?

-Your nurse or doctor will ask you to lie down on your back on an exam table with your knees bent.
+A healthcare professional will ask you to lie down on your back on an exam table with your knees bent.
 Your heels may be placed in supports called stirrups.

 • The sample will be sent to the lab to be processed.